ivanl86/broken_code/final_exam/final_exam_notes.md

-const int *ptr = &num; // a pointer to a constant integer int const *cptr = &num; // a constant pointer to an integer const int const *ccptr = &num; // a constant pointer to a constant integer
+const int *ptr = &num; // a pointer to a constant integer int const *cptr = &num; // a constant pointer to an integer const int const *ccptr = &num; // a constant pointer to a constant integer void function() const // a constant function that cannot modify any member variables in the class

 ## namespace and memberspace resolution
 - namespace is a declarative region that provides a scope to the identifiers inside it.
 It prevents name collisions